inno-devops-labs/S24-core-course-labs/app_javascript/JAVASCRIPT.md

 - The application was manually tested to ensure it works as expected.
 - I used **Linter** to check the code for errors and ensure it follows best practices.
 - Time auto-updates every second.
-- .gitignore file is created? but not used, as there are no files to ignore.
+- .gitignore file is created, but not used, as there are no files to ignore.